Balint0928/quartz/content/Core Rules/f_Character Creation/f_Classes/f_Class Features/Trance.md

 - Desperation: You can make an extra attack as a bonus action each turn.
 - Recklessness: Your weapon attack rolls are made with advantage and attack rolls against you are made with advantage.

-You can use a bonus action on your turn to switch between emotions.
+You can use a free action at the start of your turn to switch between emotions.

 Your Trance lasts for 1 minute.
 It ends early if you are knocked unconscious or if your turn ends and you haven't attacked a hostile creature since your last turn or taken damage since then.
 You can also end your rage on your turn as a bonus action.